John Kelly of Killanne

 John Kelly (Kelly of Killanne) (1773 – c.
 25 June 1798) lived in the town of Killanne in the parish of Rathnure, west of Enniscorthy, in County Wexford in Ireland, and was a United Irish leader who fought in the Irish Rebellion of 1798.
 Kelly was obviously well known to rebels and loyalists alike during the short duration of the Wexford Rebellion but very little is known of him outside this time.
-Research near the rebellion's bicentennial showed that Kelly was a churchwarden at the local St. Ann's for many years before the rebellion.
+Research near the rebellion's bicentennial showed that Kelly was a churchwarden at the local St Ann's for many years before the rebellion.
 He was one of the leaders of the rebel victory at the Battle of Three Rocks which led to the capture of Wexford town but was later seriously wounded while leading a rebel column at the Battle of New Ross.

 Robert Gogan describes how Kelly was under orders from the Wexford commander Bagenal Harvey to attack the military outposts around New Ross but on no account to attack the town itself.
 The rebels outnumbered the government forces and so Harvey sent a messenger to give them an opportunity to surrender.
 The messenger was shot while carrying a white flag.
 This angered the rebels who began the attack without receiving the official order from Harvey.
 Kelly's column of 800 men attacked and broke through Ross's "Three Bullet Gate" and proceeded into the town itself.
 After initial success, they were eventually beaten back by the government forces and Kelly was wounded in the leg.
-He was moved to Wexford to recuperate but after the fall of Wexford on 21 June was dragged from his bed, tried and sentenced to death.
+He was moved to Wexford to recuperate but, after the fall of Wexford on 21 June, was dragged from his bed, tried and sentenced to death.
 He was hanged on 25 June 1798 along with seven other rebel leaders on Wexford bridge, after which his body was decapitated, the trunk thrown into the River Slaney and the head kicked through the streets before being set on display on a spike.

 In popular culture

 His exploits are commemorated in the famous Irish ballad Kelly the Boy From Killane written by Patrick Joseph McCall (1861–1919).
 Liam Gaul describes how McCall wrote the song to commemorate the centenary of the 1798 Rebellion, although it was not published in book form until it appeared in McCall's Irish Fireside Songs in 1911.
 Gaul says the origin of the melody used in the song is uncertain.
-There is no known reference to it before it was used in Kelly the Boy From Killane and so it is likely that McCall, who was a talented musician, wrote the tune himself.
+There is no known reference to it before it was used in Kelly the Boy From Killane but it may have been written by McCall's friend and collaborator, Arthur Warren Darley, who is also said to have written the airs for "The Boys of Wexford" and "Boolavogue".
 Don Partridge recorded a solo acoustic version of the song in 1964, and would later regularly play the song during street busking, before and after his hit records in the late 1960s.